 - Finish off by driving home your point of difference, because you’re clearly better than your competitors.
 You’re trustworthy, you’re relatable and you understand.

 Bonus takeaways!
-When planning out your video strategy, consider:
+When planning out your video marketing strategy, consider:

 - The brand you’ve already established.
 Does your video strategy match your other creative?
 Does it convey the same tone of voice and brand persona?

-- The broader scope of your marketing strategy.
+- The broader scope of your digital marketing strategy.
 What channels are you using?
-Does your video strategy align with everything from your above the line advertising to your Facebook advertising?
+Does your video marketing strategy align with everything from your above the line advertising to your Facebook advertising?